heyx3/MarkovJunior.jl/docs/dsl.md

 > ***Important note**: Julia uses 1-based indices, and so does our library!
 For example, the first axis is 1 and not 0.*

+## Grid pixels

+Each pixel is a 1-byte uint storing a bitmapped color.
+Types/names of colors are specified directly in the codebase.

+Each color also has a single-char name which is used in this DSL, for example `R` stands for Red.

 ## Parameters

 By default the grid starts with all pixels black, but you can change this initial color.